souritaray/Paytm-clone-Tailwind/readme.md

 ## What have I learnt in this project?

-In this project I have got in-depth knowledge about -Tailwind classes
+In this project I have got in-depth knowledge about
+- Tailwind classes
--hover effects on buttons.
+- hover effects on buttons.
--transition and animation effects on cards.
+- transition and animation effects on cards.

 ## Time required to complete the project